schwingle/this-is-only-a-test/index.md

 ## Connect with a Mobile Client

 Install the ownCloud app on a mobile device and open it.
-Enter your ownCloud server URL and login.
+Enter your ownCloud server URL and login credentials.